-Hartford – Businesses requiring licensing in Hartford include dance halls, pawn brokers, second hand dealers, laundromats and more.
-Most licenses cost under $100.
+Hartford – Businesses requiring licensing in Hartford include dance halls, pawn brokers, second-hand dealers, laundromats, and more.
+The filing fee for most licenses is under $100.

 Stamford – All businesses operating in City limits need to obtain a business license from the City of Stamford.

-The one-time registration fee for the Sales Tax Permit is $100.
+The one-time registration state fee for the Sales Tax Permit is $100.

 Learn more about registering for a sales tax permit in Connecticut.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Connecticut include; acupuncturists, athletic trainers, family planners, landscape architects, pharmacists and many more.
-Additional information, fees and licensing requirements for professions are available from the State of Connecticut.
+A variety of occupations and professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in Connecticut include; acupuncturists, athletic trainers, family planners, landscape architects, pharmacists, and many more.
+Additional information, fees, and licensing requirements for professions are available from the State of Connecticut.

-Assumed Name Registration – While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for an Assumed Name (also known as a Doing Business As or DBA) with the Town Clerk’s Office where the business is located.
+While not a business license, Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) must register for a Trade Name Certificate (also known as a Doing Business As, DBA, or Fictitious Name) with the Town Clerk’s Office where the business is located.

-These are a few of the most common business licenses, but there are far too many business licenses and permits in Connecticut for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common business licenses, but there are far too many licenses and permits for us to keep track of.
+Before starting your business, be sure to check with the Connecticut Licensing Info Center, City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.